 The majority of produce is sold by weight.
 It is the responsibility of the Producer to obtain a scale that is certified for this specific commercial use.
 It is recommended that the producer contact the County Agriculture Department which is also responsible for enforcing weights and measures regulations, before purchasing a scale to insure that it is approved for retail sales.
 Scales must be registered and sealed annually by the County Agriculture Department.

-The current registration fee for a producer-owned scale brought into the County Agriculture Department office is $10 each.
-A maximum of 3 scales ($30) per producer are allowed to at this rate.
-Contact the County Agriculture Department if more than 3 scales need to be registered.
+There is a registration fee for producer-owned scales brought in into the County Agriculture Department office and a maximum of 3 scales allowed per producer.
+Contact the County Agriculture Department for the current fee or if more than 3 scales need to be registered.

 If any product sold at a CFM is pre-packaged in bags or other containers, it must be properly labeled with the identity of the product, the contact information of the person responsible for the product, and the quantity of product in the container.
 This is known by the acronym-IRQ.